11 common email marketing mistakes (and how to avoid making them)

 Click the button to receive a free email marketing campaign planner ebook

-Relevance is what separates high-quality bulk email content from the catch-all messages spammers will send to anyone with an email address.
-To create relevant email marketing content, you’ll need to segment your audience so you can deliver email content they want to open and engage with.
+Relevance separates successful bulk email content from unwanted messages.
+To create relevant email content, you’ll need to segment your audience so you can deliver messages they want to open and engage with.

-Fortunately, you can use marketing automation tools to segment audiences based on factors such as:
+Fortunately, you can use marketing automation tools to segment audience email addresses based on factors, such as:

 • Purchase history